-This story was published on 22 October 2018.
+This story was first published on 22 October 2018.
 If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 The Australian economy is transitioning to new sectors of growth.
 This process of transition helps to drive business to be more innovative and competitive, generates new products, services and employment, and can provide consumers with better value for money.